HoangRbs/RSGameEngineUltimate/README.md

 ```

 ## Quick Note
-This boilerplate assumes your app code lives in /src.
+This boilerplate assumes all your app code lives in /src.

+# RSGameEngineJS ultimate
+implements, visualize algorithms